shan-alexander/data-engineering/COMPOSER_AIRFLOW.md

 # Cloud Composer aka Airflow

-This guide assumes you've already set up a Cloud Run Function, and you want to orchestrate a workflow, a DAG, to trigger that cloud function at specified intervals (daily).
+This guide assumes you've already set up a Cloud Run Function, and you want to orchestrate a workflow (ie, a DAG) to trigger that cloud function at specified intervals (daily).
 If you've not yet done this, visit the [Cloud Functions](CLOUD_FUNCTIONS.md) page for a walkthrough.
+After the DAG triggers the Cloud Function, we'll instruct the DAG to run scripts in Dataform.

 **Getting Started with Composer**